Calliope

 Chattanooga's restaurant scene has deepened noticeably since the early 2010s, when the city's post-industrial waterfront redevelopment started pulling a different demographic and a different kind of restaurant operator.
 Places like Easy Bistro and Main Street Meats represent the city's confidence in American fine-casual and whole-animal butchery formats.
 Pinewood Social Club demonstrated that regional American cooking could anchor a social destination.
 Little Coyote and The Rosecomb fill the accessible end of the market.
 What was absent until recently was a restaurant working in a non-American idiom with the same seriousness of ingredient sourcing and technique that those places brought to their respective formats.
 Calliope fills that gap, and its placement in the MLK Boulevard corridor rather than the tourist-facing waterfront district signals that it is aimed at the city's resident dining public rather than passing visitors.

 In a national context, the Levantine-Southern hybrid format is not a crowded lane.
-Restaurants like Atomix in New York have proven that immigrant-rooted tasting menus can reach the leading of the critical hierarchy, and places like Lazy Bear in San Francisco or Single Thread Farm in Healdsburg have shown what deeply sourced regional American cooking can look like at its most considered.
+Restaurants like Atomix in New York have proven that immigrant-rooted tasting menus can reach the best of the critical hierarchy, and places like Lazy Bear in San Francisco or Single Thread Farm in Healdsburg have shown what deeply sourced regional American cooking can look like at its most considered.
 Calliope is not trying to compete in that tier, nor should it.
 What it shares with those restaurants is a refusal to treat sourcing as a marketing claim rather than a cooking commitment.
 The dukkah is not there for menu copy; it is there because it does something specific to collard greens that the kitchen clearly thought through.

 Spatchcocked Chicken and the Case for Caramelization